Braxton Bragg

-Braxton Bragg (March 22, 1817 – September 27, 1876) was an American army officer during the Second Seminole War and Mexican–American War and Confederate general in the Confederate Army during the American Civil War, serving in the Western Theater.
-His most important role was as commander of the Army of Mississippi, later renamed the Army of Tennessee, from June 1862 until December 1863.
+Braxton Bragg (March 22, 1817 – September 27, 1876) was an American military officer during the Second Seminole War and Mexican–American War.
+He later served as a Confederate general in the American Civil War, seeing action in the Western Theater.
+His most important role was the commander of the Army of Mississippi, later renamed the Army of Tennessee, from June 1862 until December 1863.

 Bragg, a native of Warrenton, North Carolina, was educated at West Point and became an artillery officer.
 He served in Florida and then received three brevet promotions for distinguished service in the Mexican–American War, most notably the Battle of Buena Vista.
 He resigned from the U.S. Army in 1856 to become a sugar plantation owner in Louisiana.
 At the start of the Civil War, Bragg trained soldiers in the Gulf Coast region.
 He was a corps commander at the Battle of Shiloh, where he launched several costly and unsuccessful frontal assaults but nonetheless was commended for his conduct and bravery.

 In June 1862, Bragg was elevated to command the Army of Mississippi (later known as the Army of Tennessee).
-He and Brigadier General Edmund Kirby Smith attempted an invasion of Kentucky in 1862, but Bragg retreated following the Battle of Perryville in October.
-In December, he fought another battle at Murfreesboro, Tennessee, the Battle of Stones River, against the Army of the Cumberland under Major General William Rosecrans, which ended with his retreat.
+He and Brigadier General Edmund Kirby Smith attempted an invasion of Kentucky in 1862, but Bragg retreated following a minor tactical victory at the Battle of Perryville in October.
+In December, at Murfreesboro, Tennessee, he fought the Battle of Stones River against the Army of the Cumberland under Major General William Rosecrans.
+This bloody and inconclusive battle ended with his retreat.
 After months without significant fighting, Bragg was outmaneuvered by Rosecrans in the Tullahoma Campaign in June 1863, causing him to surrender Middle Tennessee to the Union.
 Bragg retreated to Chattanooga but evacuated it in September as Rosecrans' troops entered Georgia.
 Later that month, with the assistance of Confederate forces from the Eastern Theater under James Longstreet, Bragg was able to defeat Rosecrans at the Battle of Chickamauga, the bloodiest battle in the Western Theater, and the only significant Confederate victory therein.
-Bragg forced Rosecrans back into Tennessee but was criticized for not mounting an effective pursuit.
+Bragg forced Rosecrans back into Tennessee, but was criticized for the heavy casualties his army suffered and for not mounting an effective pursuit.
 In November, Bragg's army was routed by Major General Ulysses S. Grant in the Battles for Chattanooga and pushed back to Georgia.
 Confederate President Jefferson Davis subsequently relieved Bragg of command, recalling him to Richmond as his chief military advisor.
 Bragg briefly returned to the field as a corps commander near the war's end during the Campaign of the Carolinas.